2019/20 Year End

-NHS England require that the net earnings of doctors engaged in the practice is publicised and the required disclosure is shown below.
-However it should be noted that the prescribed method for calculating earnings is potentialy misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earning, nor to make any comparison with any other practice.
+NHS England require that the net earnings of doctors engaged in the practice is publicised, and the required disclosure is shown below.
+However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

-All GP practices are required to declare the mean earnings (e.g. the average pay) for GP's working to deliver NHS services to patients in each practice.
+All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

 The average pay for GPs working in this practice in the last full financial year was £81,604 before Tax and National insurance.
 This is for three full time GPs, two part time GPs and two locum GPs who worked in the practice for more than six months.